infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 ## Nonlinear Expressions
 General nonlinear expressions as generated via `@NLexpression` and similar methods in `JuMP` are not yet extended for `InfiniteOpt`.
-This is because `JuMP` no longer readily supports nonlinear extensions, but a native nonlinear implementation is currently under development and should be released in the near future.
+This is because `JuMP` does not readily support nonlinear extensions, but a native nonlinear implementation is planned for development and should be released in the relatively near future.

 ## DataTypes
 ```@index